openhab/openhab-docs/installation/windows.md

 # openHAB on Windows

-The following instructions will guide you through the process of setting up openHAB 3.
+The following instructions will guide you through the process of setting up openHAB.

 This page is structured as follows: